 Some hotel advantages over Airbnb properties include easier reservation process, perceived safety and quality, consistent product, and hotel loyalty programs.
 People who prefer hotels over vacation rentals like the familiarity of hotels, not being surprised, and those almighty travel points.

 As an independent travel consumer advocate, I am not loyal to any one supplier or way of doing things.
 As a travel consumer, I seek value, convenience, and fun.
 Sometimes I prefer hotels over Airbnbs but other times I prefer Airbnbs over hotels.
 I cover both sides.

-1. Hotels Have Consistent Quality
+1. Consistent Quality of Hotels

 With hotels, you can anticipate fairly consistent quality across brands.
 Repeat travelers know what to expect when staying at any Residence Inn, Super 8, or Four Seasons—whether in Santa Fe, Missoula, or Helsinki.
 Novice travelers can use sorting filters on booking websites and read reviews to view hotels meeting certain price, rating (quality), or other criteria (distance, size, brand, etc.).

 2. Hotel Reservation Process

 Most hotel reservations are immediate and binding, especially when booking directly with the supplier (hotel chain).
 Some Airbnb bookings are automatic but most (my estimate) still require sending a request to the owner, receiving approval, and then booking the property.
 I have read a very small percentage of Airbnb reviews where the reservation was made far in advance but cancelled by the owner within a month of the check in date.
 I certainly would not risk booking (or advise someone else to book) such a place.